 Non-American media can exhibit versions of this trope tailored to their home audiences (i.e. the awesome guy in an Anime/Manga series being Japanese).
 But Not Too Foreign is often used as a way to set up this version of Mighty Whitey.

 Can be a Justified Trope as it did happen in real life.
 Explorers from a more advanced civilization had access to education, technology and general skills and experience that a native who never traveled further than the neighboring village didn't.
 Especially as only those who were already among the strongest and bravest in their home countries did have the courage and motivation to become explorers in those dangerous times.
-The Unfortunate Implications came in when people began to assume that they were privileged because of their culture, beliefs, or genetic stock, rather than access to tools and benefits derived from thousands of years of accumulated advantages.
+The Unfortunate Implications came in when people began to assume that they were better because of their culture, beliefs, or genetic stock, rather than access to tools and benefits derived from hundreds of years of accumulated advantages.

 See also White Male Lead, Humans Are Special and Going Native.
 Compare Jungle Princess, Noble Savage, Only One, God Guise, Mighty Whitey and Mellow Yellow and Instant Expert.
 Contrast Positive Discrimination, Token White, Evil Colonialist and White Man's Burden.
 And of course not to be confused with Tighty Whitey.

 Anime and Manga

 Played straight in Sword of the Stranger.
 The strongest of the Chinese warriors is Luo Long, who is a six foot tall blonde-haired blue-eyed man.
 Possibly the main character, Nanashi/Nameless as well.
 He has red hair, but is otherwise indistinguishable from a normal Japanese person.
 It's theorized that he is of mixed race.